-If you require leave during your course for compassionate or compelling reasons such as illness or death in the family, you will need to apply for leave using the Application to Defer, Suspend, Withdraw or Cancel Enrolment Form.
-This form can be found on the NCVE International website at http://ncve.edu.au/international/forms/.
+If you require leave during your course for compassionate or compelling reasons such as illness or death in the family, you will need to apply for leave using the Enrolment Variation Form.
+This form can be found on the NCVE International website at https://forms.monday.com/forms/49cabd573342f5bc16386c2379224b07?r=use1

 If you have any questions about leave, please contact NCVE Student Services.